Waxing and maintenance

 Extend the life of your skis and optimize their performance with our expert tools and products:

-- Alpine & Nordic waxes: “hot” & “cold” formulas depending on the temperature; universal or specific (touring, competition).
+- Alpine waxes & Nordic waxes: "Hot" & "cold" formulas depending on the temperature; universal or specific (touring, competition).

-- Wax irons: Adjustable and overheating-proof for even and precise application.
+- Waxing irons: Adjustable and anti-overheating for even and precise application.

-- Bronze & nylon brushes: Final polishing for an ultra-smooth, residue-free base.
+- Bronze & nylon brushes: Finalpolishing for an ultra-smooth base with no residue.

-If you have any questions, our Speck experts will be happy to advise you in store or by phone.
+If you have any questions, our Speck experts are available to advise you in-store or by phone.
 You can also take advantage of our waxing workshop in Bitschwiller for a professional, turnkey service.

 Your needs, our ski waxing and maintenance solutions

-Situation: You arrive at the resort without equipment and want perfect skiing for your weekend.
+Situation: You arrive at the resort without equipment and want perfect gliding for your weekend of downhill skiing.

-The right solution: Take the complete Speck kit with you: anti-overheating iron, scraper, nylon brush and universal spray wax.
+The right answer: Take the complete Speck kit with you: anti-overheating iron, scraper, nylon brush, and universal spray wax.
 In just a few minutes, your skis will be ready to hit the slopes.

-Situation: You're on a ski tour and can't carry a waxing iron, but you want to keep your skis running smoothly.
+Situation: You're on an alpine tour and can't carry a waxing iron, but you want to keep your skis running smoothly.

-The right answer: Choose the solid Touring Wax 200g and a small nylon brush.
-No iron required, easy to apply and controlled descent.
+The right answer: Choose Touring Wax 200g solid wax and a small nylon brush.
+Apply without an iron for a light climb and controlled descent.

-Situation: You're preparing for a race or looking for maximum performance on groomed slopes.
+Situation: You are preparing for a race or looking for maximum performance on groomed trails.

-The right solution: Choose Vola MX 901 fluorinated wax, a bronze brush, and a fine scraper.
+The right solution: Opt for Vola MX 901 fluorinated wax, a bronze brush, and a fine scraper.
 The combination of fluorination and polishing guarantees ultra-fast gliding and optimal grip.